BMbarreto/BMbarreto/README.md

 * SQL & Relational Databases

-* Python for Data Analysis
+* Excel and Python for Data Analysis

-* Data Visualization with tools: Tableau and Power BI
+* Data Visualization with tools: Tableau

 📚**What's Next in My Skill-Building Journey?**